AshhabQuddusi/citadel-library-management/README.md

 Inspired by the ancient archives of The Citadel in Oldtown, the platform combines elegant UI design with practical functionality for book discovery, borrowing, and member management.

-Unlike traditional academic projects focused only on CRUD operations, Citadel emphasizes both **system functionality** and **user experience**.
+Unlike traditional academic projects that focus solely on CRUD operations, Citadel emphasises both **system functionality** and **user experience**.

 ---